 Time and time again, we see interior offensive linemen with high floors go on to carve out roles at the NFL level.
 The position’s value is slightly deflated compared to its counterpart at offensive tackle.
 Nevertheless, so long as guards have serviceable athleticism, strength, and solid fundamentals, they can be viable starting candidates on the professional stage.

 At the very least, Ingram meets those requirements.
-His short-range explosiveness remains the largest question heading into his final season.
+He showed more explosiveness off the snap in 2021, but he may still fall short of the elite mark.
 More explosive defensive tackles can make first contact and get him off-balance.
 Furthermore, Ingram’s length — while proportionally strong — isn’t elite.
-Thus, he can’t always compensate, and he can be prone to rip moves as well.
+Thus, he can’t always compensate and can be prone to rip moves as well.

 The LSU Tigers have always had a knack for recruiting high-level talent, and Ingram was a part of that talent crop in 2017.
 Hailing from DeSoto, Texas, Ingram was a four-star recruit and a top-100 player.
 Listed as the eighth-best offensive guard in the nation and the 17th-best prospect in his state, Ingram drew interest from a host of Power Five schools.